Overview

 Postherpetic neuralgia hurts the same way and in the same places as shingles – usually on the chest or abdomen.
 The pain can be continuous or come and go.
 Often it erupts from an extreme sensitivity to touch, even the brush of clothing.

 Age is a major factor.
-After age 60, occurrence of postherpetic neuralgia increases significantly.
+After age 60, the occurrence of postherpetic neuralgia increases significantly.
 Shingles are also seen frequently in people with weakened immune systems, such as those with cancer, HIV or organ transplants.

 Many live with postherpetic neuralgia for months or even years.
 Common treatments for shingles include: